 Figure 4-8: Trusted STI-CA Server

+Each STI-PA is already responsible for providing a server listing their Trusted CAs, as shown in the following diagram.

 Figure 4-9: Trusted STI-CA Servers

-Each STI-PA is already responsible for providing a server listing their Trusted CAs, as shown in the above diagram.

 Server

-The format of the list of trusted STI-CAs is the same as specified in ATIS-1000084, with the additional requirement that the Subject and Issuer Name in the root certification shall contain the ISO 3166-1 alpha 2 country code associated with the STI-PA which approved the specific STI-CA as part of the SHAKEN ecosystem.
+The format of the list of trusted STI-CAs is the same as specified in ATIS-1000084, with the additional requirement that the Subject and Issuer “Country” fields in the root certification contain the ISO 3166-1 alpha 2 country code associated with the STI-PA which approved the specific STI-CA as part of the SHAKEN ecosystem.

-Each STI-PA shall provide a server with details of all STI-CAs on their Trusted CA list.
-The Trusted CA list shall contain the key for the trust list as well as the algorithm used for the signature.
+Each STI-PA provides a server with details of all STI-CAs on their Trusted CA list.
+The Trusted CA list contains the key for the trust list as well as the algorithm used for the signature.
 The trust list is distributed in the form of a standard JWT with the following fields in the protected header:

 alg: Algorithm used in the signature of the STI-CA list.